ecs-org/ecs-appliance/README.md

     + set password of user app for tcp connect to postgresql
     + does not drop any data, unless told
 + docker and docker container
-    + stops all container on relocate
+    + stops all container on first installation
     + expects docker0 to be the default docker bridge with default ip values
 + overwrites nginx, postfix, postgresql, stunnel configuration
 + listens on default route interface on ports 22,25,80,443,465